 The PEP for each Looked After Child at Cheney is an evolving programme of specialised support that is reviewed each term, and adjusted according to the requirements of each individual student and in line with their on-going progression and achievements.
 The PEP is a bespoke programme of support that is planned alongside the young person and all other significant key adults who are involved and responsible for the welfare and education of LAC.

-This PEP integrates some of the following: one to one tuition to aid academic achievement, personal incentivised targets, mentoring, pastoral support and guidance, help with decisions affecting life choices such as careers and work experience and involvement in extracurricular activities.
+This PEP integrates some of the following: small group tuition to aid academic achievement, personal incentivised targets, mentoring, pastoral support and guidance, help with decisions affecting life choices such as careers and work experience and involvement in extracurricular activities.

 Through the Personal Education Plan for our Looked After Children, government funding known as Pupil Premium is allocated by the school to assist with activities and learning to ensure the these students benefit from and access the same advantages as other young people and ensure full integration into school life and education.